ivycat/ivycat-ajax-testimonials/ivycat-ajax-testimonials/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Fixed a couple notices in JS
+* Fixed Testimonials Title issue with Widget
+* Set link to individual testimonial off by default, with ability to turn it on in widget or shortcode

 = 1.3.1 =
 * Fixed minor bug having to do with output of testimonials that caused an output conflict with [Artiss Readme Parser](http://wordpress.org/extend/plugins/wp-readme-parser/).